Vendors rush to call everything AI even if it isn't, or doesn't help

 “Nearly every technology provider is now claiming to be an AI company,” Hare writes, having counted more than 1,000 vendors who claim to either sell AI or bake it into their products.
 “This ultrahype of the AI label has led to a hysteria of 'rebranding' from companies desperate to keep up.
 Similar to the go-go days of the late 1990s, when every enterprise was an 'ebusiness' company, many vendors are entering the AI market by simply adding 'AI' to their sales and marketing materials.”

-“Similar to greenwashing, in which companies exaggerate the environmental-friendliness of their operational practices for business benet, many technology vendors are now 'AI washing' by applying the AI label a little too indiscriminately.”
+“Similar to greenwashing, in which companies exaggerate the environmental-friendliness of their operational practices for business benefit, many technology vendors are now 'AI washing' by applying the AI label too indiscriminately.”

-That's not helpful, he argues, because AI-washing often contains nothing more than “empty promises”.
+That's not helpful, Hare argues, because AI-washing often contains nothing more than “empty promises”.

 “Some vendors are promoting AI brands as if they are superheroes (such as Einstein, Holmes, Leonardo and Watson) that can save the world,” he says.
 “While it is creative brand marketing, it misdirects buyers and increases confusion as to what is real and what is just marketing.”